 - Get in touch with businesses in large buildings and see if they’d be willing to decorate the building in matching colors, decorate with Alzheimer’s ribbons, etc.

 - Arrange with your local newspaper to interview someone with dementia or a carer to speak about how to eliminate stigmas.

-If You’re a Carer, Why Would You Want to Host an Event?
+If You’re a Carer, Why Would You Want to Host a World Alzheimer’s Day Event?

 Because this makes your job so much easier when more people are aware of the stigmas, what the effects are, and what others could do to treat people with dementia better.